petk/dotfiles/doc/vim.md

 ## About

 [Vim](http://www.vim.org/) is a highly configurable text editor built to enable efficient text editing.
 It is an improved version of the vi editor distributed with most UNIX systems.

 This is an example of extending and configuring Vim to my needs.

-## Used plugins
+## Plugins

+These dotfiles use the following Vim plugins:

 * [vundle](https://github.com/gmarik/vundle): the plug-in manager for Vim
 * [vim-rails](https://github.com/tpope/vim-rails): Ruby on Rails power tools